PEOPLE'S LACROSSE

 REPS10 reps, track total time

-KEY FOCUSLow forward lean on the scoop, no wrist flip
+KEY FOCUSLow forward lean on the scoop, no wrist flip — run through it

 WEAK HAND ISOLATION